kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 Structure your dataset as a *CSV file*.
 Each row in the file should represent a distinct datapoint.

-- **Mandatory Columns**: for models that process images, audio, or video, include a `locator` column with valid URL paths to the respective files.
+- **Reserved Columns**: for models that process images, audio, or video, include a `locator` column with valid URL paths to the respective files.
 For text-based models, include a `text` column that contains the input text data directly in the CSV.

 - **Additional Fields**: Include relevant metadata depending on the data type.
 For instance, image datasets might have metadata like `image_width`, `image_height`, etc. Similarly, other data types can have their respective metadata fields that are useful for model processing.